circlefin/malachite/specs/consensus/misbehavior.md

 [Ivy](https://github.com/cometbft/cometbft/tree/main/spec/ivy-proofs), and
 [Apalache](https://github.com/cometbft/cometbft/blob/main/spec/light-client/accountability/Synopsis.md))
-that if there are between one third and two thirds of faults, every attack on Tendermint consensus that leads to violation of agreement is either the a "double vote" or an "amnesia attack".
+that if there are between one third and two thirds of faults, every attack on Tendermint consensus that leads to violation of agreement is either a "double vote" or an "amnesia attack".

 ### Accountability